 for microorganisms.
 Too cold and dry now for life?
 Absence of ozone

 in atmosphere allows damaging solar UV flux at surface.

 - Jupiter, Saturn atmospheres?
 Results from the Galileo probe (1995), which sampled the

 outermost layers of Jupiter's atmosphere, were not promising

 but don't exclude a biosphere.

-- Europa (J) and Enceladus (S), each
+- Europa (J) and Enceladus (S) each

-bio-exploration after Mars.
+sites for bio-exploration after Mars.

 - Titan's (S)

 Cassini mission has demonstrated the presence of liquid